goboomtown/cloud-sdk-java/README.md

 ## Java SDK Configuration
 Prior to using the API, you must configure the Java sources with the generated access token and private-key:
  - Follow the *Getting Started* section, for importing the project into your IDE
- - Set `com.goboomtown.client.Constants.TOKEN` equal to the access token generated in the Admin Portal.
+ - Set `Constants.TOKEN` equal to the access token generated in the Admin Portal.
- - Set `com.goboomtown.client.Constants.KEY` equal to the private-key generated in the Admin Portal.
+ - Set `Constants.KEY` equal to the private-key generated in the Admin Portal.

 ## Examples
-See `com.goboomtown.client.ApiExample` for examples interfacing with the API.
+See `ApiExample` for examples interfacing with the API.

 ### ApiExample.main(String[])
 By default, running `ApiExample.main(String[])` will dump/output the provider's information, including it's associated merchants.